Stabilizing Spiking Neuron Training: Acknowledgements

 \section{Acknowledgements}

-Luca Herranz-Celotti was supported by the Natural Sciences and Engineering Research Council of Canada through the Discovery Grant from professor Jean Rouat.
-We thank Compute Canada for the clusters used to perform the experiments and NVIDIA for the donation of two GPUs.
-We thank Wolfgang Maass for the possibility to visit their lab, Guillaume Bellec, Darjan Salaj and Franz Scherr, for their invaluable insights on learning with surrogate gradients, and Maryam Hosseini for her feedback on the current draft.
+Luca Herranz-Celotti was supported by the Natural Sciences and Engineering Research Council of Canada through the Discovery Grant from professor Jean Rouat, and by CHIST-ERA IGLU.
+We thank Compute/Digital Research Alliance of Canada for the clusters used to perform the experiments and NVIDIA for the donation of two GPUs.
+We thank Wolfgang Maass for the opportunity to visit the Institute of Theoretical Computer Science, Guillaume Bellec, Darjan Salaj and Franz Scherr, for their invaluable insights on learning with surrogate gradients, and Maryam Hosseini, Ahmad El Ferdaoussi and Guillaume Bellec for their feedback on the article.